-Sami applies the index and pun as delusive signifiers, as well as the historical harmonic composition, to free the painting from the need of imitating reality.
-Therefore, in many cases, his paintings appear to be about something else than the source of the trauma, which enables a transitive context for the viewers, and avoids being didactic.
+Sami applies the index and euphemism as delusive signifiers, as well as the historical harmonic composition, to free the painting from the need of imitating reality.
+Therefore, in many cases, his paintings appear to be about something else than the source of the conflict, which enables a transitive context for the viewers, and avoids being didactic.
 The affective nature of the paintings does not convey a concrete message.
 It thrusts us to an involuntary mode of critical inquiry, rather than a specific truth.

 Sami’s painting challenges the typical image of suffering and provides a symptomatic perspective of conflict dynamics and its effects through a slow personal reading.
 His autobiographical works aim to evoke a widespread sense of loss that inhabits cultures collectively.